Get Involved PROGRAMS

 Get Involved Palo Alto

 Winter 2015-16 Internship Orientation!

 Students building a house in Nicaragua.
 Photo credit Michael C.

-16 of 41 Developmental Assets connected to community service
+16 of 41 Developmental Assets Connected to Community Engagement

 #7 Community Values Youth

 #9 Service to Others

 #21 Achievement Motivation